Jewish Museum Vienna: Palais Eskeles

 In 1993 the Palais Eskeles in the Dorotheergasse in Vienna was put at the disposal of the museum by the auction house Dorotheum.
 Julius H. Schoeps, director of the Moses Mendelssohn Zentrum für europäisch-jüdische Studien at the University of Potsdam, was appointed director.
 On 24 November 1994 Paul Grosz, president of the Israelitische Kultusgemeinde Wien, opened the museum library.
 In 1995/1996 the Palais Eskeles adapted for the museum by the Viennese team of architects eichinger oder knechtl to create more display spaces, increase storage, and add a coffee house and a specialist bookshop.
 In 1998, the museum archive with an ever-growing collection of materials on the history of Jewish Vienna was publicly available.
 On 25 October 2000, the second building of the museum was opened in Judenplatz with the unveiling of the Judenplatz Holocaust Memorial to the Austrian Jews who were murdered in the Holocaust.

 Museum Judenplatz

-The annex of the Jewish Museum Vienna documenting the social, cultural and religious lives of Viennese Jews in the Middle Ages is housed in the Misrachi House, on the Judenplatz, the heartland of the city's medieval Jewish community.
+The second location of the Jewish Museum Vienna documenting the social, cultural and religious lives of Viennese Jews in the Middle Ages is housed in the Misrachi House, on the Judenplatz, the heartland of the city's medieval Jewish community.
 The exhibition space, opened on 25 October 2000, is smaller than Dorotheergasse, and thoroughly modern in construction, with ample light, polished concrete features and underground corridors that lead the visitor all the way down to 4.5 meters below street level, to the underlying foundations of the medieval synagogue.

-In recent years, the Judenplatz museum has hosted contemporary art exhibitions with a spiritual or specifically Jewish theme, such as installations by notable Austrian artist Zenita Komad and several photography exhibitions.
-Currently an exhibition celebrates the 100th birthday of Leonard Bernstein (until 28 April 2019).
+In recent years, the Judenplatz museum has hosted contemporary art exhibitions with a spiritual or specifically Jewish theme, such as installations by notable Austrian artist Zenita Komad, the 100th birthday of Leonard Bernstein and several photography exhibitions.

+Under the scientific leadership of Staudinger and Sulzenbacher, who assumed their roles in 2022, the evolving exhibition spaces at Judenplatz are designed to link the memorial with the remains of the destroyed medieval synagogue.
+The exhibitions seek to incorporate broad themes—such as guild, peace, theft, and fear—into a coherent narrative within a limited physical space, creating a context that encourages reflection on both historical and contemporary issues.